 At an organisational level, you may be seeking a narrative to help your department or University climb local or global rankings, enhance your international presence, or to enrich the civic activities of your University.
-This might include:
+This might take the form of:

 - Creating a narrative for the Teaching Excellence Framework, at institutional or subject level

 - Finding creative ways to express a vision beyond a written document (e.g. an installation, production, film etc.)